semgrep/semgrep-docs/docs/deepsemgrep.md

 To get DeepSemgrep, follow these steps:
 1. Submit your email using the [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
 2. Follow the steps and instructions in the email you receive from the Semgrep team.
-3. Start using DeepSemgrep by using the following command:
+3. Start using DeepSemgrep with the following command:
     ```sh
     semgrep login
     ```